Sandy4321/DTU-02450-Introduction-to-Machine-Learning/README.md

 # DTU-02450-Introduction-to-Machine-Learning
-Machine Learning techniques implementation on Human resources dataset from Kaggle based on project descriptions by the course.
+Machine Learning techniques implementation on Human Resources dataset from Kaggle based on project descriptions by the course.